alyoshark/resourcex/README.md

 > resourcex - Utilities to wrap global variables into rxjs observables with **reduced** learning curve

+> Disclaimer: The package is not related to SCHMUTTERER+PARTNER Information Technology or their RESOURCEX Trademark

 This project provides a few handy utilities to make global variables slightly easier to work with, comparing to traditional [Flux Architecture](https://facebook.github.io/flux/).